SaadUmairr/SORTING-ALGORITHMS/README.md

 ## Getting Started

-To get started, simply navigate to the language-specific directories (CPP, Java, Python and Javascript) and explore the sorting algorithm implementations.
+To get started, simply navigate to the language-specific directories (C++, Java, Python and Javascript) and explore the sorting algorithm implementations.
 Each algorithm comes with its code, explanations, and associated articles.
 Feel free to modify, experiment, and learn from these implementations.

 ## Table of Contents